 It's beginning to feel a lot like....FA-ALL!
-On farm members will notice a change in the look of our walk-in cooler today.
-Gene has inserted "The Shelf" on which looms a pile of 25 pound bags of carrots ready for Crown of Maine Organic Coop.
 Monday we held our inaugural Ripley Farm bulk carrot harvest of 2013!
-With more carrots and other crops to be dug, we look forward to a busy and colorful autumn season.
+By Wednesday one side of our walk-in cooler loomed high with a pile of 25 pound bags of carrots ready for Crown of Maine Organic Coop.
+Yesterday we sold the carrots, but we've got more carrots and other crops to be dug in the coming weeks and we are looking forward to a busy and colorful autumn season.

 It's not too late to get in on the abundance this fall and winter.
-We still have spaces available in our Winter CSA and some crops like beans, cukes, greens and roots available for bulk orders in the next few weeks.
-Let us know if you are interested in these great ways to keep the adventure in seasonal eating going well past October!
+We still have crops like beans, cukes, greens and roots available for bulk orders in the next few weeks.
+Let us know if you are interested in extra veggies to keep the adventure in seasonal eating going well past October!